Concern Points for First-Time Job Seekers

 Applying for the job and getting an offer is not enough.
-Make a homework on checking the history of employer track of dealing with employees.
+Make homework on checking the history of the employer’s track of dealing with employees.
 Employees opt to leave a company if it is not caring its employee.
 A high turnover is not a sign of a good employer.
 It is rather a drawback.

-A candidate knowing the job market can easily find if the same job has been advertised repeatedly by an employer.
-It certainly means that the employer is not offering amicable terms for long time stay.
+A candidate who knows the job market can easily find if the same job has been advertised repeatedly by an employer.
+It certainly means that the employer is not offering amicable terms for a long time stay.
 Higher turnover is considered among the major red flag for joining a job.

 Good employers show respect to their existing and potential employees.
-Such employers have setup and procedures in place to honor their employees.
+Such employers have setups and procedures in place to honor their employees.
 For example, a choice employer will ask for an interview at a cozy, easily approachable office.
-Even some pay TA/DA for appearing in n interview.
-The way a company is dealing with a candidate is a clear sign of its employer priorities.
+Even pay TA/DA for appearing in n interview.
+The way a company is dealing with a candidate is a clear sign of its employer’s priorities.
 Red flags in the interview process can be as under.

 - Discourteous welcome at reception.

 - Keeping in waiting for a long period.